 We got brunch at Hot Suppa on the one morning before we went to Portland Head Lighthouse.
 They did not accept reservations so we tried to get there as early as we could to avoid a long wait.
 We still had a short wait, but it was definitely worth it!
 My girls split a waffle and my husband ordered the BBQ Pulled Pork Eggs Benedict.
 I ordered the Mother Clucker which was amazing and I was beyond stuffed for the remainder of the day.
 They also had great mimosas and Bloody Mary’s!

 Taco Escobarr, Portland, ME

 We went to Taco Escobarr for our last night in Portland.
 We called in advance to see if they had a wait to get a table and they said it was wide open.
-It was a bit of a walk to get there and even slower with our 2 and 6 year old, so by the time we got there the restaurant was quite busy.
-They had one available table which was unfortunately a high top.
-Sounds fine but with our crazy two year old it is like living on the edge, literally.
+It was a bit of a walk to get there and even slower with our 2 and 6-year-old, so by the time we got there the restaurant was quite busy.
+They had one available table which was, unfortunately, a high top.
+Sounds fine but with our crazy two years old it is like living on the edge, literally.
 We were hungry and didn’t want to wait so we took the high top and sucked it up for the meal.
 The restaurant was packed and loud, which was perfect for with kids.
 We split a bunch of apps and tacos on the menu between the four of us and my husband and I consumed way too many margaritas, hence the quality of the photos I had to choose from (see below).